ayust/alpha-guide/content/upgrading-ships/amarr/index.md

 Cruisers, as a class, are the most well-rounded ships in New Eden.
 With comfortable slot layouts, decent firepower, good defenses, moderate speed, and moderate price, they're the standard by which other ships are measured.
-They are also the largest and most powerful ships available to Alpha clones.

 Cruiser fittings will not be provided in this guide.
 By the time you're getting into a cruiser, you should be creating fits for yourself; see